rafalwrzeszcz/_devopsk8s/README.md

 docker build --build-arg BASE_IMAGE_VERSION=3.13-rc-slim .
 ```

+(Flask handles loading .env with dotenv, nothing to do here.)

 ### Build and Test Locally
 Use Docker commands to build an image from the Dockerfile and run a container locally.
 Ensure the application functions correctly within the container.